MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessible-apps-color.md

 ---
 # Accessible colors in PowerApps
 Colors used in an app should be accessible to color-blind and low-vision users.
 All PowerApps themes are accessible by default.
 When modifying colors used in an app, follow these guidelines to ensure that they remain accessible.
+A useful tool is the **[Color Contrast Analyzer](https://developer.paciellogroup.com/resources/contrastanalyser/)** which can help you identify color contrast issues.

 ## Minimum contrast for text
 * Text and its background must have a contrast ratio of at least 4.5:1